Brian-Magnuson/nico/docs/design/overview.md

 A tuple with no elements is called the unit type.
 It is used to represent the absence of a value.

-### Object type
+### Struct literal type

-An object type is a custom data type representing a mapping of identifiers to values.
-They are similar to complex types, but with several differences:
+A struct literal type is a custom data type representing a collection of named properties.
+They are the literal counterpart to named struct types, which are defined using struct declarations.
-- They are not defined using a class or struct; they are usually used when needed.
-- They are not identified by a name (except when using a type alias).
-- They use move semantics, regardless of the internal types, and are not directly copyable.
-- They can only contain properties; no shared variables or functions are allowed.

-Additionally, you cannot add more properties to an object after it is created.

-Object types offer a flexible way to define custom data types without the overhead of defining a full class or struct.
+Struct literal types offer a flexible way to define custom data types without the overhead of defining a full class.

-An object type is written as `{ prop1: T1, prop2: T2, ... }`, where `prop1`, `prop2`, etc., are the names of the properties and `T1`, `T2`, etc., are the types of the properties.
-For example, an object type with two properties, `x` and `y`, would be written as `{ x: i32, y: f64 }`.
+A struct literal type is written as `{ prop1: T1, prop2: T2, ... }`, where `prop1`, `prop2`, etc., are the names of the properties and `T1`, `T2`, etc., are the types of the properties.
+For example, a struct literal type with two properties, `x` and `y`, would be written as `{ x: i32, y: f64 }`.

+Only properties are allowed in struct literal types; no shared variables or functions are permitted.

-Object type properties are immutable unless explicitly marked as mutable.
+Struct literal type properties are immutable unless explicitly marked as mutable.
 To declare a mutable property, use the `var` keyword:
 ```
 { var x: i32, y: f64 }
 ```

-Object type properties may also have default values.
+Struct literal type properties may also have default values.
 This is done by using the `=` operator:
 ```
 { x: i32 = 42, y: f64 = 3.14 }
 ```